owengage/fastnbt/README.md

 A fast (or trying to be!) parser for *Minecraft: Java Edition*'s NBT and Anvil formats.

+Aim to support only the latest version of Minecraft.
+Works with 1.16 worlds at the moment.
+Endevour to support old chunks in 1.16 worlds, but not extracting textures from older versions due to the added complexity it would require.

 The `anvil` binary can render your world leveraging all of your CPU.
 On a Ryzen 3600X 6-core, with a reasonably complex world, it can render a map of 256 *regions* in under 10 seconds.
 That's about 30k chunks every second.

 ```bash